catenax-ng/catena-x-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 builds as actual releases (as opposed to: snapshots) to a separate OSSRH-operated repository (see [this EDC decision record](https://github.com/eclipse-edc/Connector/tree/main/docs/developer/decision-records/2023-02-10-nightly-builds)).

-Unfortunately there is no way to automatically trigger the product-edc build whenever a new EDC nightly is created.
+Unfortunately there is no way to automatically trigger the tractusx-edc build whenever a new EDC nightly is created.
 The most reliable method is to periodically query for the latest EDC nightly, e.g. leveraging GitHub's `dependabot` feature, or using the method highlighted in the aforementioned Jira issue:

 ```shell